Giuditta Vannini: Life

-Canonization
+Beatification process

 The diocesan process for the beatification process commenced on 8 June 1955 and ended on 20 December 1956.
-Her spiritual writings were all collected and investigated while forming an essential part of the beatification process as being a vital component to investigating her virtues and her religious life; the decree on her writings was signed on 22 March 1961.
+Her spiritual writings were all collected and investigated while forming an essential part of the process as being a vital component to investigating her virtues and her religious life; the decree on her writings was signed on 22 March 1961.
 The formal introduction of the cause – which titled Vannini as a Servant of God – came on 15 December 1977.
-The Positio dossier – containing biographical details and championing her cause – was submitted to the C.C.S. officials in Rome in 1988.
-Theologians approved the cause on 26 October 1991, as did the C.C.S. cardinal and bishop members on 7 January 1992.
-Pope John Paul II declared Vannini to be Venerable on 7 March 1992 on the account of her model life of heroic virtue which she practiced throughout her life.
+The positio – containing biographical details and championing her cause – was submitted to the Congregation for the Causes of Saints in Rome in 1988.
+Pope John Paul II declared Vannini to be venerable on 7 March 1992 on the account of her life of heroic virtue.

 Her beatification depended upon papal confirmation of a miraculous healing attributed to her intercession that neither science or medicine could explain.
 The miracle required was investigated in the diocese that it originated in and the C.C.S. validated that process on 20 December 1985.
 The panel of medical experts (not all of them Catholic) met and approved the healing as having no scientific or medical explanation on 16 March 1993; theologians approved it as well, on 4 June 1993, as having occurred due to Vannini's intercession.
 The C.C.S. itself also approved the healing as a legitimate miracle on 5 October 1993 and passed it onto the pope, who approved it on 23 December 1993.
 John Paul II celebrated her beatification on 16 October 1994 (it was celebrated during the Ninth General Assembly of the Synod of Bishops on the theme of consecrated life in the world).

 The second and final miracle required for her to be canonized was investigated in the Sinop diocese in Brazil from 1 to 4 December 2015 before the information collected was transmitted to the C.C.S. in Rome for evaluation later that month; it involved the cure of a construction worker.
 Medical experts approved the miracle on 27 September 2018 as did theologians on 19 February 2019 and the C.C.S. members just a couple of months later on 7 May.
 Pope Francis signed the decree recognizing the healing in question as a miracle on 13 May 2019 that enabled for Vannini to be canonized.
 The pope convened a gathering of cardinals on 1 July 2019 to schedule the date for the canonization.
 The Pope canonized her in Saint Peter's Square on 13 October 2019.

 The postulator for the cause is Bernadette Rosoni; the postulator before that was Gabriella Marzio.